makeabhishek/ML_learning_from_beginning/01_Introduction.md

 Watch the video content:
 Example: I'll start by thinking about the example related to ML.
-Lets take the course (mathematics) we are taking in our undergrduate curriculum.
-The professor gave as notes, teaching material, and homework.
+Let's take the course (mathematics) we are taking in our undergraduate curriculum.
+The professor gave notes, teaching material, and homework.
+This is training data.
+Now test data will be your examination and you will check how well you perform.
+Validation data can be assignments that you get during teaching.

 ## The objective of ML
 _Make decisions or predictions based on data_

-## Important (six) steps to make ML application work:
+## Pipeline (six steps) to make ML application work:
 Humans have to do the following task except task (5), which computers do. \
-(1) Get Data (do prediction not only do data processing) \
+(1) Get Data (do prediction not only do data processing). \
-(2) Think of the space of possible solutions \
+(2) Think of the space of possible solutions. (e.g. linear relationship, polynomial, etc.) \
-(3) Characterize (objective) what makes a good solution: data preparation \
+(3) Characterize (objective) what makes a good solution: data preparation e.g., loss function.\
-(4) Find algorithm \
+(4) Find algorithm. e.g., Choose the best option that reduces the loss through optimization, based on steps 2 and 3. \
 (5) Run algorithm (only part done by computer) \
 (6) Validate results. \